midchildan/dotfiles/README.md

 In addition to the platforms listed above, support for one-off remote Linux sessions is included in the `gh-pages` branch.
-This is useful in cases where it's cumbersome to maintain a full-blown dotfiles, e.g. docker sessions, servers you rarely login to directly, etc. See [here](https://www.midchildan.org/dotfiles) for details.
+This is useful in cases where it's cumbersome to maintain a full-blown dotfiles, e.g. docker sessions, servers you rarely login to directly, etc. Notably, this branch doesn't require Nix.
+See [here](https://www.midchildan.org/dotfiles) for details.

 Changes common to all platforms should first be made in `master`, and then